SCabreraCaceres/CharlenesCoffeeCorner/README.md

 # Charlene's Coffee Corner

-This project runs on Java 11 and need a Maven installation.
+This project runs on Java 11 and needs a Maven installation.
+* To get Java 11 go to [Java Oracle](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)
+* For downloading and installing Maven you can go to [Apache Maven web](https://maven.apache.org/download.cgi).

 # Use cases